MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Disable-CsOnlineDialInConferencingUser.md

 # Disable-CsOnlineDialInConferencingUser

 ## SYNOPSIS
-Use the `Disable-CsOnlineDialInConferencingUse`r cmdlet to prevent a Skype for Business Online user from using dial-in or audio conferencing through Skype for Business Online.
+Use the `Disable-CsOnlineDialInConferencingUser` cmdlet to prevent a Skype for Business Online user from using dial-in or audio conferencing through Skype for Business Online.

 ## SYNTAX